Alabama DUI Defense

 A good DUI defense attorney may be able to get the prosecutor and court to agree to dismiss the DUI charge against you even in cases where you would likely lose if the case goes to trial.
 This can occur for a variety of reasons.
 For example, especially if you have a clean record, the prosecutor may be convinced by your attorney to show mercy and agree to drop the charges upon the payment of court costs or upon the completion of certain conditions.
 Some court jurisdiction even programs, typically called DUI diversion programs, pre-trial intervention programs (“PTIP”) or deferred prosecution programs, which are aimed at helping first time offenders avoid having a conviction on their records.
 A good DUI lawyer may be able to help you in determining if you are eligible for such a program and in getting the prosecutor and court to agree to let you participate in such a program.

-What is the punishment for a first offense or first time DUI conviction in Alabama?
+What is the punishment for a first offense misdemeanor DUI conviction in Alabama?

-There are certain factors that can enhance the punishment for a first offence Alabama DUI conviction.
+There are certain factors that can enhance the punishment for a first offense misdemeanor Alabama DUI conviction.
 However, here is the baseline punishment for a person’s first DUI conviction.

 Fine: Between $600 and $2,100.

-Ignition Interlock: If the person refused the breath test at the police station / jail, blew .15% or higher, had passenger under 14 years old, or if someone else was injured, then 2 years mandatory ignition interlock will be imposed.
+Ignition Interlock: If the person refused the breath test at the police station/jail, blew .15% or higher, had passenger under 14 years old, or if someone else was injured, then 1 year mandatory ignition interlock will be imposed.
+Even if none of none of the factor listed in the prior sentence apply, the person may still opt to complete 90 days of ignition interlock, instead of 90 days of driver license suspension.
+Note that CDL holders are not entitled to have suspension time under this section commuted through ignition interlock.

 Court Referral Program: The person must complete a court mandated court referral program.

-What is the punishment for a second offense DUI conviction in Alabama?
+What is the punishment for a second offense misdemeanor DUI conviction in Alabama?

 Fine: $1,100 to $5,100.